US Visa Wait Times 2026: Current Appointment Delays by Country

 • Staffing and capacity: Many posts still haven’t fully rebounded from pandemic-era cuts.
 Some received “surge teams” of temporary officers; others remain short-handed.

 • Visa category prioritization: Student and work visas often get priority scheduling.
-Even when India’s tourist visa queue was astronomical, student applicants were expedited to meet program start dates.
+Even when India’s tourist queue was astronomical, student applicants were expedited to meet program start dates.

 • Seasonality: Student visa applications flood embassies from May through August.
 Holiday travel spikes tourist demand in October–November.
 Off-peak windows (September–October, February–March) often have shorter waits.